 If these ideas have got you inspired, be sure to take a look at our blog on the best family activities in Scotland

-- The route around the Rothiemurchus Estate forest Aviemore is six miles long, is suitable for kids as young as five and takes in spectacular views of the nearby Loch An Eilien.
+- The route around the Rothiemurchus Estate forest Aviemore is six miles long and is suitable for kids as young as five and takes in spectacular views of the nearby Loch An Eilien.

 - If you’re in and around Falkirk, the paths that wind around the canal offer as easy or as strenuous a ride as you like – so you can cater it to the age (or inclination!) of the family with ease.